Last updated: November 19, 2020

 What happens if you don’t import employees from Sage Intacct?

-If you choose not to import employees, but you do have employee-related accounts in Intacct (such as compensation, benefits, or other operational data), the accounts from Intacct are mapped per account to expense budget lines created in Budgeting and Planning, taking into consideration the combination of dimensions used in Intacct and the structure of your budget.
+If you choose not to import employees, but you do have employee-related accounts in Intacct (such as compensation, benefits, or other operational data), the accounts from Intacct are mapped per account to expense budget lines created in SIP, taking into consideration the combination of dimensions used in Intacct and the structure of your budget.
 This is done in the same manner as with other expense budget lines.

 For example, let’s say that the following accounts appear in the company’s general ledger in Intacct.